 For all you ambitious workers out there, the Dell Inspiron 15 is the best laptop you can find under $1000.
 For most work, you won’t need an elite processor or too much RAM, and Dell gives you pretty standard specs across the board.
 With this laptop, you’ll get 8 GB of RAM, a 256GB SSD, and the 9th generation intel core i5 processor.
 It has a nice 15.6-inch display and weighs 4.12 pounds, which isn’t a ton but is more than you’d like from a laptop meant for business and travel.
 The Inspiron has a solid battery life that should last in between five and seven hours.
 Where this laptop really shines is in its versatility.

 With the Inspiron 15, you’re getting every port and jack you could ever need.
 There’s a headphone and microphone jack so you don’t have to worry about poor quality on that video conference, as well as two USB ports, an HDMI port, and a USB-C port that will help you hook up to any monitor for that big presentation.
 This laptop will bring your work to the next level and help you climb to the top.
-And it’ll do it all for the cheap price of about $780, giving you $200 left over from our $1000 budget.
+And it’ll do it all for a price that is well under our $1000 budget.

 Most of our shopping guides have a section dedicated to a price breakdown, but since this article discusses products in such a specific price range, we decided to forgo that section this time around.
 That being said, if you’re looking for the cheapest laptop on this list, then you’re looking for the Dell Inspiron 15.